muziejus/javascripting-english-major/5-collections.md

 The `function(){}` part of it disappears into the variable `makeABurrito`.
 We can then resurrect it using `makeABurrito()`.
 In `.spiciness`, however, we are assigning the function to a *property*, not even a variable.
-Later, we will make of even more ephemeral anonymous functions, where the function gets called, executed, and then disappears, without even a variable or property to resurrect it.
+Later, we will make even more ephemeral anonymous functions, where the function gets called, executed, and then disappears, without even a variable or property to resurrect it.
 But anonymous functions pop up all over the place in JavaScript, which is why I promised last chapter that you would be typing `function` a